 Ubuntu Server = Specific server edition, extremely popular with commercial support available.

-General Linux server Distros
+Free General Linux Server Distros

 Ubuntu Server edition uses the same APT repositories as the Ubuntu Desktop Edition.
 The differences between them are the absence of an X Window environment in a default installation of the server edition and some changes to the installation process.
 Canonical offers commercial support for Ubuntu Server.

-Arch Linux comes as a minimal base system, that can be easily turned into a server.
-All the popular server software is available in the official repositories and even more in the AUR.
-The wiki contains much detailed documentation regarding sever/softwareIt’sup.
+Arch Linux comes as a minimal base system that can be readily utilized as a server.
+Popular server software is available in the official repositories, even more in the AUR, and the wiki contains much detailed documentation regarding sever/softwareIt’sup.
 It’s a rolling-release distro.

 These distros are also open source but benefit from a relationship with commercial Linux companies.
-The following recommended Linux server distros are open source, enterprise based or funded by commercial Linux parent companies.
+The following recommended Linux server distros are open-source, enterprise-based, or funded by commercial Linux parent companies.

 OpenSUSE is an independent Linux distribution sponsored by SUSE Linux and other companies.
 Development is focused on creating usable open-source tools for software devs and Sysadmins.
-Tools and apps include YaST, Open Build Service, openQA, Snapper, Machinery, Portus and Kiwi.
+Tools and apps include YaST, Open Build Service, openQA, Snapper, Machinery, Portus, and Kiwi.

 Oracle Linux is an enterprise-class Linux distribution supported by Oracle and built from source packages for Red Hat Enterprise Linux (RHEL).
-Some of the special features of Oracle Linux include a custom-build and rigorously-tested Linux kernel called “Oracle Unbreakable Kernel”, tight integration with Oracle’s hardware and software products including most database applications, and “zero downtime patching” – a feature that enables administrators to update the kernel without a reboot.
+Some of the unique features of Oracle Linux include a custom-build and rigorously-tested Linux kernel” called “Oracle Unbreakable” Kernel,” tight integration with Oracle’s hardware and software products including most database applications, and “zero downtime “patching” – a feature that enables administrators to update the kernel without a reboot.

-Also check out: ClearLinux.
+Also, check out: ClearLinux.

 If you require enterprise Linux for advanced features and commercial support, these commercial distributions will be THE best to work with.
 Contact them by email or phone for more information.